Chemical Reactions in Analytical Chemistry: A Comprehensive Guide

 Spectrophotometry

-Spectrophotometry measures the absorption or emission of light by a sample to determine its concentration or identify specific substances.
+Spectrophotometry measures the absorption or emission of light by a sample to determine its concentration or identify specific components.
+This technique is widely used in various analytical applications.

 Titration

-Titration involves the controlled addition of a titrant solution to a sample solution until a chemical reaction reaches completion.
-It is a common technique for determining the concentration of analytes.
+Titration involves the controlled addition of a solution of known concentration (the titrant) to a solution of unknown concentration (the analyte) until a chemical reaction reaches completion.
+This allows for precise determination of analyte concentration.

 Chromatography